 What sort of books do you work with?

 I work with books across a range of disciplines and genres.
 At Right Ink On The Wall, I now primarily edit works of fiction and literary nonfiction.
-See the Testimonials
+Visit the Testimonials

-page for a view of some of the authors and books I’ve enjoyed working with.
+page for a look at some of the authors and books I’ve enjoyed working with.

 Sara now works with business books as an editor under Jacqui Pretty at Grammar Factory.
 If you are an entrepreneur aiming to release an awesome book, please contact us at email@example.com.